shreyaskr422/browser/README.md

 2. voilent-monkey :- Userscript  (*Tampermonkey for chromium*)
 3. adaptive-tab-bar-color :- for firefox and its based browser  (*not for chromium*)

-*no need to debloat your browser use install extension according to your need*
+*no need to debloat your browser, install extension according to your need*